Wake1st/CitySmashinCrittersRevival/README.md

 ## Issues

-- [ ] there seems to be an animation issue with using the special a second time
+- [ ] there seems to be an issue when using the special a second time

 ## Requirements